Los Angeles Chargers vs. Pittsburgh Steelers NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - Los Angeles and its opponents have combined to score more than 46.5 points in five of nine games this season.

-- Pittsburgh's games have gone over 46.5 points in just one opportunity this season.
+- Pittsburgh has combined with its opponents to score more than 46.5 points in one game this season.

 - The two teams combine to score 44 points per game, 2.5 less than the total in this contest.